jknight1725/yahtzee17/README.md

    The program was compiled and tested with
    Apple LLVM version 9.1.0 (clang-902.0.39.2)
-   It was developed using Xcode
+   It was developed using JetBrains CLion

 *******************************************************
 *  How to build and run the program
 *******************************************************

 1. Uncompress the file.
-The file is compressed.
+If the file is compressed.
    To uncompress it use the following commands
        $ unzip Yahtzee